Introduction

 CLI testing

 The CLI can sync a single user or all users.
-SFTPGo credentials are read from the environment.
+SFTPGo credentials are read from the

 To sync a specific user only: